Using a custom step method for sampling from locally conjugate posterior distributions#

 import numpy as np

-import pymc3 as pm
+import pymc as pm

-from pymc3.distributions.transforms import stick_breaking
+from pymc.distributions.transforms import simplex as stick_breaking

-from pymc3.step_methods.arraystep import BlockedStep
+from pymc.step_methods.arraystep import BlockedStep

 RANDOM_SEED = 8927